tux4kids/Tuxpaint-Android/README.md

 > by "obj/local/armeabi/objs/tuxpaint/src/parse.o".
 Stop.

 Solution: parse.c is generated from parse.gperf by Makefile (see line 1025).
-Here compile another tuxpaint in linux system with Makefile and then copy generated parse.c to jni/tuxpaint/src folder.
+Here compile another Tux Paint in linux system with Makefile and then copy generated parse.c to jni/tuxpaint/src folder.

 tp_magic_api.h is generated from tp_magic_api.h.in by Makefile.
-Here compile another tuxpaint in linux system with Makefile and then copy generated tp_magic_api.h to jni/tuxpaint/src folder.
+Here compile another Tux Paint in linux system with Makefile and then copy generated tp_magic_api.h to jni/tuxpaint/src folder.

 Issue 3: Full screen is required.